 Applying this principle can be as simple as designing merchandise (from hats to bags to stickers) that cannot be obtained outside of the rewards program.
 While this merchandise may be inexpensive to manufacture, it’s still likely to be highly valued by consumers.
 And get this: program-exclusive rewards don’t even need to be physical.
 For example, consider the incentive of status.
 The Elephant Pants rewards loyal customers with VIP memberships, and their customers probably value this membership for more than simply its point multipliers.

 Another benefit that can’t be obtained outside of your rewards program is inclusion in your community.
 By emphasizing the communal aspect of your program, you ensure that reward members feel inclusion and connection every time they shop with you.
-While this sort of incentive isn’t tangible, it can be powerful (and you can read more about the power of ingroup inclusion here).
+While this sort of incentive isn’t tangible, it can be powerful.
 To this end, Allies of Skin has created a rewards program called “Allies Underground”, whose members must sign in with a “secret handshake”.
 Membership in this underground-society-of-sorts creates the alluring feeling of belonging to something unique.

 Norsu Interiors has taken a slightly different approach to this same idea.
 They’ve named their rewards program the “Norsu Tribe” and built it around expressions of respect and togetherness.
 They also urge their customers to “join the tribe” instead of to “create an account”.